t4nello/GNSStest/README.md

 ## Docker Compose File

-User can pull and run both preconfigured container using
+User can pull and run both preconfigured containers using
 ```
 docker compose up
 ```